-Negative views of yourself and the world around you give you a negative perception of life in general.
-Those who abuse substances tend to see things as very black-and-white.
+Negative self-assessment and nihilistic view of the world around us can give individuals a negative perception of life in general.
+Those who abuse substances tend to see things as being very black-and-white in this sense.
 They also overgeneralize in defeat, dwell only on negatives, and disqualify the positives.
-Often, people engaging in drug use or heavy drinking jump to conclusions as well.

 Co-Occurring Conditions of Dual Diagnosis

-In the late 1980s, CBT helped people undergoing depression treatment.
+As we have noted, in the late 1980s, CBT helped people undergoing depression treatment.
 Now, these therapeutic methods help treat co-occurring conditions, including both the addiction and underlying mental illness.
-Overall, the mental illnesses co-occurring with addiction include depression, anxiety, PTSD, trauma, bipolar disorder, OCD, or other diagnoses.
+Overall, the mental illnesses co-occurring with addiction include but are not limited to:

 What to Expect from CBT

 Your CBT sessions help you learn healthy coping skills for the future.
 You learn how to reduce stress, improve your behaviors, and increase your well-being.

 Your CBT sessions include one-on-one time with an addiction therapist.
 This individual will teach you about substance abuse, support your addiction recovery, and help you reach your goals.
 CBT sessions last under an hour and focus on the negative aspects of the week prior.
 The therapist challenges your negative thoughts and beliefs and helps you learn positive coping mechanisms.

 CBT does not work in a vacuum.
 However, with the right combination of treatment modalities, it can allow patients struggling with addiction a clear path to avoiding relapse and achieving genuine recovery from alcohol and substance use disorders.